“How do I become a travel blogger?” That’s a question we get a lot.

 We now have two jobs and every detail of our life is online.
 You need to decide if you want people peeking into your life on a daily basis.

-5. Are you willing to take notes on everything while being completely immersed in the history and culture?
+Are you ready to take notes on everything while being completely immersed in the history and culture?

 Writing about your experience is not enough as a professional travel blogger.